MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 ## What is an intermediate representation?

 A common pattern in classical compilers is to start by compiling the source language into an intermediate representation.
-An intermediate representation is – as its name indicates – an intermediary step in the workflow between the source code and the hardware itself.
+An intermediate representation is – as its name indicates – an intermediary step in the conversion of instructions from source code to machine language.

 An intermediate representation acts as an abstract representation of a program.
 All programs, irrespective of the language they are written in, are translated into this intermediate representation by a so-called front-end compiler, while a back-end component is responsible for translating that intermediate representation into a machine representation.
 The intermediate representation allows thus to decouple source languages from hardware platforms and makes it possible to build a compiler in a modular way, where each new language only requires a new front-end to be supported on all platforms for which a back-end is available.